IKIM-Essen/ClusterDocs/README.md

 Gitea is the manually dispatched production deployment authority.
-The production workflow accepts only `refs/heads/main`, verifies the exact checked-out commit, runs the active-stage fail-closed gates, generates `assets/release.json` with `source_branch: main`, and publishes the exact generated tree as a normal non-forced update to GitHub Pages.
+The production workflow accepts only `refs/heads/main`, verifies the exact checked-out commit, runs `tools/release_bundle_gate.py` plus the active-stage fail-closed gates, generates `assets/release.json` with `source_branch: main`, and publishes the exact generated tree as a normal non-forced update to GitHub Pages.
 GitHub Actions remains a manual validation fallback and has no deployment credential.

 After a verified main-based Stage-1 publication, the temporary `clusterdocs-ng` and `clusterdocs-3` branches can be retired through the approved repository